kiliman/remix-vite-template/docs/setup/remix-flat-routes.md

 # `remix-flat-routes` Setup

 Remix v2 defaults to using the flat-routes convention.
-This package extends the `v2` convention to support _hybrid_ routes, extended route filenames,
+This package extends the `v2` convention to support _hybrid_ routes, extended route filenames, custom param prefix, etc.

 ### Packages